-- When the Update client performs a firmware update, the Update client generates a metadata header for the new candidate firmware image.
+- When Update client performs a firmware update, Update client generates a metadata header for the new candidate firmware image.

-A firmware image: Contains the OS, the Update client and the user application.
+A firmware image: Contains the OS, Update client and the user application.

 Checks the integrity of the active firmware by calculating the hash of the active image and comparing it to the one in the metadata header.

 Checks the integrity of each new image (if any exist) by checking the hash against its corresponding metadata header.

 If newer, applicable images exist, the bootloader copies the newest image to the active application memory region.

 Forwards the control to the start of the application binary.
 The application containing Update client has now gained control and can receive further updates.